coffee2code/remember-me-controls/readme.txt

 == Installation ==

 1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting
 1. Install via the built-in WordPress plugin installer.
-Or download and unzip `remember-me-controls.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
+Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Go to "Settings" -> "Remember Me" and configure the settings